GeorgeSchiro/GoPcBackup/README.md

     This determines how many minutes the backup time changes with each tick of the backup time selection slider in the UI.

+-BackupTimeoutMins=60

+    This determines how many minutes the backup will be permitted to run before throwing a timeout error.

 -CleanupFiles=True

     Set this switch False to disable cleanups (ie. do file backups only).